Chigg/Chigg.github.io/about.md

   <p>An interesting example of the differences in hemispheric specialization involves dyslexia.
 There's a significant statistical correlation between dyslexia and being a millionaire. <a href = "http://www.ldonline.org/article/5665/"> A 2003 study found that of 300 millionaires who participated, over 40% were dyslexic.</a> Compare this to the estimated 5-10% of the average population who has dyslexia.
 This is not to say that if you have dyslexia, you will become a millionaire, but one proposed reason for this phenomenon involves the dyslexics' struggle with L-Directed thinking.
 Due to this struggle, they often are forced to compensate by <a href="https://blog.dyslexia.com/research-right-brain-strategies/">gaining extra strong R-directed capabilities</a>.
 These R-directed capabilities are often neglected in conventional education, meaning the dyslexic millionaires had created an advantage in R-directed capabilities because of their initial setback.</p>

-  <p>In teaching or learning, it's important to be cognizant of the way in which you are employing your mental faculties.
+  <p>therefore, in teaching or learning, it's important to be cognizant of the way in which you are employing your mental faculties.
 Hybridization, or more specifically, the synergy of both a logical interest and a creative interest, provides a means of simultaneously strengthening each hemisphere of the brain.
   </p>
 </div>

 <span class="image left"><img src="{{ "/images/pic05.jpg" | absolute_url }}" alt="" /></span>

-<p>Not only does hybridization train your brain more effectively, it theoretically differentiates you from your peers in the job market.
-Statistically speaking, it's unlikely you are ever going to be the best at what you do.
-By taking a more general approach, you are increasing your utility in a unique way and reducing the number of peers you'll compete with, <a href="https://en.wikipedia.org/wiki/Blue_Ocean_Strategy">basically employing a blue ocean shift</a> <b>but for your skills</b>.
+<p>Not only does hybridization train your brain more effectively, in my opinion it theoretically differentiates you from your peers in the job market.
+Statistically speaking, it's unlikely anyone is ever going to be the best at what they do.
+By taking a more general approach, you are increasing your utility in a unique way and reducing the number of peers you'll compete with by shrinking the number of people who have the same skills as you, <a href="https://en.wikipedia.org/wiki/Blue_Ocean_Strategy">basically employing a blue ocean shift</a> <b>but for skillsets</b>.
 Alternatively, going too general will decrease your utility, as being a master of none will inevitably make you unskilled.</p>

 <p>Although I genuinely enjoy both sociology and computer science, the theory of hybridization provided me with a functional justification for pursuing both interests.
 I hope, by diversifying in this way, I'll have better exposure in an ultra-competitive job market, and focus on unique topics not often pursued in either discipline.</p>